Delhi High Court: Judicial Intervention in Arbitration Limited to Illegal Awards

 December 13, 2024

-The Delhi High Court in the case of ‘Netaji Subhash Institute of Technology Vs. Surya Engineers’ emphasized the limited scope of judicial intervention under Sections 34 and 37 of the Arbitration and Conciliation Act, 1996 (hereinafter referred to as “Act”).
+The Delhi High Court in the case of ‘Netaji Subhash Institute of Technology Vs. Surya Engineers’ emphasized the limited scope of judicial intervention in arbitration under Sections 34 and 37 of the Arbitration and Conciliation Act, 1996 (hereinafter referred to as "Act").
 By upholding the arbitral award, the Delhi High Court reinforced that contractual disputes should be resolved within the framework of arbitration with minimal interference from courts.

-Background of the case:
+Background of the Contractual Dispute Arbitration

 On the other hand, the Defendant contended that the delays were caused by Petitioner’s failure to provide essential structural drawings and timely approvals, which hindered progress.